instruqt/examples/instruqt-tracks/aws-account/01-explore-console/assignment.md

     An AWS Account has been created for you.

     Use the AWS console or the `aws` CLI to interact with it.

+    Your login credentials for the AWS console and command line are shown on the Console tab on the left.
 tabs:
 - title: Console
   type: service